narayanivedam/AERO_625_Platooning/README.md

 # AERO_625_Platooning
 We illustrated the effectiveness of several controllers on platooning.
-The code is in Matlab and more details are as in the pdf (Presentation.pdf)
+The code is in Matlab and more details are as in the pdf (Project_Presentation.pdf)